 So there is too much work to be done and never enough personal time that can lead to personal reflection and critical thinking.

 6. Spying or deceptive information gathering techniques – In a spiritual abusive environment there are many false friendships or relationships of convenience.
-Like a hive or groupthink system, total loyalty is to the institution or the leader and not necessarily to God or to each other.
+Like a hive mind or group-think system, total loyalty is to the institution or the leader and not necessarily to God or to each other.
 Therefore group members can be assigned by the group leader to spy or gather information on each other’s lives (sometimes under the guise of “discipleship” or accountability partners) and then report the information upward to the hierarchy or leadership.

 So relationships and conversations are not always genuine because there is a culture of secretive and pretentious behavior where people hide what is inappropriate because they cannot reveal their true intentions.

 7. Monetary or financial exploitation – Where there is spiritual abuse there will always be a form of financial exploitation of the members.
 There is enforced giving, manipulation and coercive techniques in order to ensure that members blindly give their money and thereby enrich the group leader.
 For example, followers can be told to sacrificially give their money to the group leader or his group in return for salvation or material blessings.

 Leaders typically chase after money, material possessions by fleecing their followers through false teachings and coercion.

 8. Isolation from friends and family or anyone who is not part of the group – Spiritual abusive groups tend to gradually isolate their members from non-members.
 The more committed and invested a member becomes to an abusive group, the more the member becomes isolated from friends and family.
 This is mostly due to the overwhelming service that the group demands from members and also due to false indoctrination which teaches one to alienate themselves from anyone who does not belong to the group.